Application history of 3D scanning:

 The first lesson on 3D scanning in the Nizhny Novgorod office of RangeVision

-Having figured out the basics, Daniil began to practice — and immediately on museum exhibits.
+Having figured out the basics, Daniel began to practice — and immediately on museum exhibits.
 As a "dress rehearsal," he scanned a statue of Maxim Gorky from the collection of the Rukavishnikov Estate Museum in the Nizhny Novgorod Museum Reserve.

-RangeVision Neopoint is great for digitizing small statues and busts
+RangeVision Neopoint is great for digitizing small statues and busts.

 The resulting three-dimensional model has completely preserved all the details of the original.
 The details of the Lenin monument, which was to be copied later, were more modest, so it became obvious that Neopoint could easily cope with this task.